Lane Kenworthy, The Good Society

 Religion is socially organized beliefs and practices that concern ultimate meaning and assume the existence of the supernatural.1 It’s one of our most important, popular, and controversial institutions.
 Religion reduces antisocial behavior and crime by encouraging adherence to norms.2 People who are religious tend to be happier.3 Many have drawn on religion to aid the oppressed and less fortunate.4 Religion also has been used to legitimate political, economic, and social inequality, and it’s been a major precipitant of war.5

 Religion’s prominence owes to the fact that it fulfills three key human needs.
-First, it provides answers to some important questions that otherwise seem unanswerable: Does life have a purpose?
+First, it offers answers to some important questions that otherwise seem unanswerable: Does life have a purpose?
 Is there anything after death?
 In previous centuries people also looked to religion for answers to many questions that we now leave to science: Why is it raining today?
 Why did I get sick?
 Why did my child die?
 Second, religion helps to make life bearable for the poor and less fortunate.
 Religion often suggests that a person’s misery is God’s will, and it promises better fortune in the afterlife.6 Third, religion is an important source of community.
 Religious services and other activities provide a venue for people to meet and interact with others who share broadly similar beliefs.

 The US is one of the most religious — perhaps the most — of the world’s rich longstanding-democratic nations.
-Figure 1 shows, for instance, that a comparatively large share of Americans consider religion to be very important in their lives.
+Figure 1 shows, for instance, that a comparatively large share of Americans consider religion to be very important in their life.

 Scholars have long predicted that religion would eventually be displaced by science.
 As we learn more and more about how the world works, there is less need to resort to belief in a divine being.
 And as science enables greater economic productivity, want and misery decrease, reducing the need for religion as a salve.